UnaBiz/UnaSurvey/README.md

 message is sent to the Sigfox callback in thethings.io, which calls the `sigfox_parser` Cloud Function.

-`sigfox_parser`: Parses callback messages triggered by Sigfox backend or UnaBell Connector when the UnaBell is pressed.
-We extract the label (inserted by UnaBell Connected) and add it as an event parameter. `process_tracker_message` is called to process the message.
+`sigfox_parser`: This Cloud Function parses callback messages triggered by Sigfox backend or UnaBell Connector when the UnaBell is pressed.
+We extract the label (inserted by UnaBell Connector) and add it as an event parameter. `process_tracker_message` is called to process the message.

 `process_tracker_message`: Trigger Function that is called upon receiving a UnaBell message.
 We pass the message